-I simply don’t understand a culture that looks on breastfeeding as a sexual experience!
+I simply don’t understand a culture that looks at breastfeeding as a sexual experience!
 It is intimate, in a mommy-baby relationship way, but definitely not sexual.
-Even worse are people who look on adoptive nursing as some sort of weird creepy thing.
+Even worse are people who look at adoptive nursing as some sort of weird creepy thing.
 It’s no different than nursing your biological baby, with the added layer of work you have to put in to do it.
-In almost every other country besides the US, it is not only accepted, and in some cultures, expected.
+In almost every other country besides the US, it is not only accepted but in some cultures, expected.

 3. It’s not about the milk.